odb9402/Nosputin/README.md

 **Build model** will create the model that can predict the performance for each stock data using the machine learning-based implementation.
 This version uses several learning models to infer the performance from their fundamental data.

- Like **Latent-view**, the stock-prediction model only can predict the data that has the same dimensions because of the limitation of Gaussian process like any other machine learning-based technology.
+ Like **Latent-view**, the stock-prediction model only can predict the data that has the same dimensions because of the limitation of machine learning algorithms that Nosputin uses.

 ### Prediction